- WHERE TO STAY

 The Group Travelcard is off-peak only, you cannot use it before 9.30am Mondays to Fridays.
 You can use them all day weekends and national holidays.

-The smallest zone coverage of the Group Travelcard is zone 1-6.
-There is one other ticket variant valid for zones 1-9.
-(Most tourists only need zones 1 and 2).
+The Group Travelcard is only valid for zones 1-6.
+Most tourists only need zones 1 and 2.

 The Group Travelcard is valid on all public transport that the standard individual Travelcard is valid for, including buses, London Underground and Overground, DLR and trains.